StackVista/stackstate-docs/setup/agent/docker.md

 ### Traces

 The StackState Agent can be configured to collect traces via a [StackState tracing integration](s/configure/traces/how_to_setup_traces.md#2-configure-tracing-integrations).
-When using the StackState Agent running on Docker in conjunction with one of our language specific trace clients, make sure to configure your app to use the host’s PID namespace:
+If the Agent will be used in conjunction with a language specific trace client, make sure to configure your app to use the host’s PID namespace:

 ```
   service: